-Party or relevant jurisdiction Norway Title of project Salmon migrating through a maze in a changing world: building a dynamic management regime for a multi-stock system affected by extensive mixed-stock fisheries Objective of research project Analyze and explain the historical variation and recent decline in the abundance of Atlantic salmon from different sub-populations of the Tana complex Brief description of research project The study will apply molecular genetic methods to identify the contribution of individual stock components of the mixed-stock Tana salmon complex to the mixed-stock fishery, both in North-Norwegian coastal areas, in the Tana estuary and within the River Tana itself.
-The same genetic methods will also be used to quantify the total coastal run of Tana salmon, the life history-specific migration pattern of Tana salmon along the coast, as well as the total stock and life history-specific spawning run sizes to each of the Tana tributaries.
-Dates during which research will take place January 2015-December 2017 Area in which research will take place Barents Sea and Tana river Estimated number and weight of salmon to be retained Historical data includes ca. 30 000 salmon (no "new" salmon will be captured/retained) Resources Estimated cost of the research project The total cost of the project is approximately £653,000, of which £466,500 is financed from the Norwegian Research Council, and £186,500 From NINA (own funding).
-Number of participating Most of the cost is contributed to salary.
-8 researchers scientists Name and e-mail address of coordinating scientist in charge of project Martin-A. Svenning martin.svenning@nina.no Details of research vessels, e.g. name, registration, call sign and description of vessel No vessel Type and amount of gear and other equipment to be used No new sampling Details of any collaborating countries Main collaborating countries are Norway and Finland Summary of Progress: No summary provided.
+Party or relevant jurisdiction Norway Title of project Salmon migrating through a maze in a changing world: building a dynamic management regime for a multi-stock system affected by extensive mixed-stock fisheries Objective of research project Analyze and explain the historical variation and recent decline in the abundance of Atlantic salmon from different sub-populations of the Tana complex Brief description of research project The study will apply a comprehensive Atlantic salmon genetic baseline to identify and estimate the contribution of individual stock components of the mixed-stock fishery, both in North-Norwegian coastal areas, and within the River Tana itself.
+The same genetic methods would be used to develop a temporal and spatial stockmigration model for the largest salmon stocks in the Barents Sea.
+Dates during which research will take place January 2015-2018 Area in which research will take place Barents Sea and Tana river Estimated number and weight of salmon to be retained Historical data includes ca. 30 000 salmon (no "new" salmon will be captured/retained) Resources Estimated cost of the research project The total cost of the project is approximately £653,000, of which £466,500 is financed from the Norwegian Research Council, and £186,500 From NINA (own funding).
+Most of the cost is contributed to salary.
+Number of participating scientists 8 researchers Name and e-mail address of coordinating scientist in charge of project Martin-A. Svenning martin.svenning@nina.no Details of research vessels, e.g. name, registration, call sign and description of vessel No vessel Type and amount of gear and other equipment to be used No new sampling Details of any collaborating countries Main collaborating countries are Norway, Finland and Canada